Trail of Tears State Forest

 Photo: Nyttend, Public domain.

 Jonesboro is a city in Union County, Illinois, United States.
-The population was 1,821 at the 2010 census, a decline from 1,853 in 2000.
+As of the 2020 census, Jonesboro had a population of 1,711.
 It is the county seat of Union County.
+The city is known for being tied to its close neighbor Anna, together known as Anna-Jonesboro.
 Jonesboro is situated 6 miles southeast of Trail of Tears State Forest.

 Trail of Tears State Forest